The Thaumatorium:

 (((0 - 1) - 2) - 3) - 4

 There, much more readable!
-As you’ll notice, the grouped parentheses are now all left (from the name fold left), ditto for the identity value.
+As you’ll notice, the grouped parentheses are now all on the left (from the name fold left), ditto for the identity value.

 Sometimes you have to rewrite code to make it make sense in Haskell.
 It’s a sad fact of life.
 Anyway, if we reduce this cleaned up code we’ll get: